-In our post "Paul Walker Wrongful Death Lawsuit Highlights the Concept of Strict Liability," we discussed how product liability is one of the few situations in which you can be held accountable for injuries your wares cause even if you had no idea they were defective.
+Product liability is one of the few situations in which you can be held accountable for injuries your wares cause even if you had no idea they were defective.
 That's true no matter where you fall in the process of putting those items in consumers' hands – manufacturers, distributors, and retailers can all be held accountable.

-- Legal defense expenses.
+- Legal defense expenses

-- Other court costs.
+- Other court costs